cse112-sp22-group13/cse112-sp22-group13/admin/meetings/102021-brainstorm2.md

 ## Basic CRUD Implementation
 * Discuss 2 options: Users uploading and updating their own recipes, or users searching the web (API's) for recipes and updating it.
 * Take on one approach first, then eventually include both.
-* Will begin with a user uploading and updating/deleting their own recipes first.
+* Will begin with API's/Databases.
+So we will scan the API's for recipes using a familiar format/schema and input it into our database.
-* Will follow basic recipe format for upload.
+* Once we take on the user uploading their own recipes, it will follow a basic recipe format.

 ## Starting Features
 * Basic search toolbar first!!!